reubenfirmin/sz/README.md

 Given a path, and optionally number of threads, it will return all sub-paths that consume more than 1% of the space within the directory hierarchy under the path.
 It does not list individual files, but does provide the total size of files directly within the specific path.
+Output is sorted, and really pretty!

 ## Running